floragunncom/search-guard-docs/tls_openssl.md

 # OpenSSL setup

 Search Guard SSL can use Open SSL as the SSL implementation.
 This will result in better performance and better support for strong and modern cipher suites.
-With Open SSL its also possible to use strong chipers without installing Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
+With Open SSL it's also possible to use strong chipers without installing Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.

 To enable native support for Open SSL follow these steps: